p3kk4/http_request_workshop/README.md

 ## License

-Materials distributed here are made available under the terms of the Creative Commons Attribution Non Commercial No Derivatives 4.0 International License.
+The materials of this workshop - specifically the associated entry on pekkakorpi-tassi.fi website and materials made available through GitHub repository github.com/p3kk4/http_request_workshop (excluding the source code of associated API and API documentation) - are made available under the terms of the Creative Commons Attribution Non Commercial No Derivatives 4.0 International License.

 - [https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en)